Black Tar Heroin

 Breaking Free From a Black Tar Heroin Addiction

 Black Tar Heroin is a highly addictive substance which can lead to death.
 The key is getting help as soon as possible.
-Call a dedicated treatment provider to discover your options for treatment.
+Call a dedicated treatment provider to discover treatment options.
 Recovery can start today.